Palliative Care Program

 How will I know when I need palliative care?

-You may be ready for palliative care if:
+You may have unmet palliative care needs if:

 - your illness is resulting in frequent trips to emergency or admissions to hospital; or

-- the goals of your care have changed from treatment to comfort.
+- the goals of your care have changed.

 Will I have to leave home to receive palliative care service?

-Trained, qualified palliative care teams provide comfort and support in the setting most appropriate to your needs – at home, in a long-term, community or palliative care facility, or in a palliative care bed in an acute care setting.
+Trained, qualified palliative care teams provide comfort and support in the setting most appropriate to your needs –in long-term care, community care or palliative care facility, as well as in a hospital setting.

 What is the Paramedics Providing Palliative Care at Home Program?

-Should a palliative patient experience an unexpected event while at home during after hours*, in-home support is available through Island EMS.
+Should a patient with palliative care needs experience an unexpected event while at home after hours*, in-home support is available through Island EMS.
 By calling 9-1-1, trained paramedics will help provide care and support to you or your loved one at home.
 Island EMS paramedics are trained in palliative pain and symptom management.
-There is no fee for this in-home service to patients registered in the Provincial Integrated Palliative Care Program who have a valid PEI health card.
+There is no fee for this in-home service to patients registered in the Provincial Integrated Palliative Care Program who have a valid PEI Health Card.
+Fees may apply in the event of transport or for non-urgent ambulance services.
 Learn more about the Paramedics Providing Palliative Care at Home Program.
+For further information, visit www.islandems.ca

 *After hours is the time when your Home Care Nurse is not regularly available.
 Please consult with your Home Care Nursing team.